Urban ecosystem: Public cities and walkable design

+Improving research

 As new urban ecosystems installations take place, the research done for these projects will continue to improve and become more beneficial.
 Researches have been working to develop stronger tools that map and analyze ecosystem services, which include water regulation, cooling of air, and water purification.
 These advancements in technology help planners visualize the relationship between the natural environment and its direct urban environment.

 There has also been further collaborations between ecologists, engineers, and urban planners in order to make sure the strategies being used are the most practical and eco-friendly.
 Through the use of analysis and collaboration, it is possible for future research to promote smarter, evidence-based decisions that prioritize sustainability.